Zhanmadao: General characteristics

 The zhanmadao is a single-edged sabre with a long broad blade, and a long handle suitable for two-handed use.
 It was used as an anti-cavalry weapon, dating from Emperor Cheng of Han, made to slice through a horse's legs.
-This is mentioned in the Wujing Zongyao, a Song Military Manual from 1072.
+This is mentioned in the Wujing Zongyao, a Song military manual from 1072.
 It featured prominently against the Jin armies in campaigns between 1129 and 1141.

 The earliest variant of the zhanmadao is called zhanmajian (zhǎnmǎjiàn (斬馬劍)), literally "horse beheading jian".
-Zhanmajian existed during the Han dynasty, so called because it was supposedly able to cut off a horse's head.
+The zhanmajian existed during the Han dynasty, so called because it was supposedly able to cut off a horse's head.
 The difference between the two is that zhanmajian is double-edged whereas the zhanmadao is single-edged, which persists with the meaning of jian and dao.
 Another suggestion is that the zhanmajian was an execution tool used on special occasions rather than a military weapon.